-- Department of Defense Priority Preserve and Enhance the Force: This proposal is critical to addressing Arlington National Cemetery's deteriorating infrastructure.
+- Department of Defense Priority Preserve and Enhance the Force: This request is critical to addressing Arlington National Cemetery's deteriorating infrastructure.
 The cemetery's systems have not been well maintained for 20 years and are beginning to present life, health, and safety concerns.
-Additionally, Arlington National Cemetery is faced with longer term burial space capacity limitations in its current footprint as such expansions are being considered.
+Additionally, Arlington National Cemetery is faced with longer term burial space capacity limitations in its current footprint as such, expansions are being considered.
 Without this proposal, the honor and dignity of our nation's most hallowed ground is at risk of further degradation. - Army Priority: This legislative (appropriations) effort is a "must-have" for the Army.
-ANC has addressed approximately 74.8% of the infrastructure backlog identified in the FY 2013 submission.
-ANC continues to address remaining infrastructure systems to have a safe environment for both conducting daily burials and hosting visitors is an Army priority. - Infrastructure Modernization Projects: In its past, ANC operated on a marginally funded maintenance and repair program where work was done near the point of catastrophic failure rather than being able to institute a preventive maintenance program to ensure ANC presented a safe environment for families to visit their loved ones; for employees to work; and for our Nation to pay tribute to veterans who lay in rest here this is an area of growing risk.
+ANC has addressed approximately 74.8 percent of the infrastructure backlog identified in the FY 2013 submission.
+ANC continues to address remaining infrastructure systems to have a safe environment for both conducting daily burials and hosting visitors. - Infrastructure Modernization Projects: ANC continues to improve and revitalize the infrastructure.
 During FY 2011, the Army Corps of Engineers evaluated Arlington National Cemetery's aging infrastructure, facilities, roadways, and other systems.
-Findings show instances where systems have either been neglected or have not been maintained for over 20 years.
-In the worst cases, structures which had not been built within code are beginning to present life, health, and safety concerns.
+Findings showed instances where systems have either been neglected or have not been maintained for over 20 years.
+In the worst cases, structures which had not been built within code were beginning to present life, health, and safety concerns.
 The April 2014 listing of ANC on the National Register of Historic Places added over 69 heritage structures, objects, and landscapes for which we are obligated to a higher quality of stewardship than in the past.
 ANC has consolidated its infrastructure modernization funding requirements to address these long-standing deficiencies.